ixiaopan/blog/content/post/decision-tree.md

 Advantages:

-- Decision trees are simple and intutive to interpret because we can easily visualize the process of decision making.
+- Decision trees are simple and intutive to interpret, and we can easily visualize the process of decision making.
 - They can be used for both classification and regression.
-- They can handle missing data.
-The missing data is either on the left or right depends on maximum purity.
 - There is no need to normalize or scale data.
+- They can help to understand what features are most important.

 Disadvantages:

-- They can have high bias because they split the data based on a single variable.
 - They can be easy to overfit.
 - They are sensitive to variations of training data.
 If you rotate the same data, you will get a completely different tree because all splits are perpendicular to an axis.